rrbauman/Pewlett_Hackard_Analysis/README.md

 - A query was written that contains the employee number, first and last name, and most recent title: unique_titles.csv.
 - A query was written to create a table with the number of titles filled by employees who are retiring: retiring_titles.csv.

 2) The second request was for a more targeted program: determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
-For this, the data was more targeted; those employees who were born in 1965, a few years away from the eligibility age.
+For this, the data was based on the following; those employees who were born in 1965, a few years away from the eligibility age.
 PH would like to capitalize on this group's knowledge base and use it to crate a training or mentorship program.
 This will also help PH keep a closer eye on those employees whose retirement is approaching.
 Bobby created one output file for this second piece:

 - mentorship_eligibilty.csv

 ## PH Analysis Results:
-Here are some interestng information that may need some further analysis to fully understand:
+There was interestng information that was gathered that may need some further analysis to fully understand:

-1) When you look at the retirement_titles.csv count vs the over-all employees.csv count, it shows an alarming number of employees are eligible to leave the company.
+1) When you look at the retirement_titles.csv count vs the over-all employees.csv count, it shows an alarming number of employees are eligible to leave the company as retirement approaches or is reached.
 While there are some differences on the data-points of these two tables, a closer look needs to be taken to fully understand the situation with their employees.

 ![Pewlett_Hackard_Analysis](./ret_titles.png)
 ![Pewlett_Hackard_Analysis](./employee_count.png)